shalivan/shalivan.github.io/_posts/PSY/13-01-01-Motivation.md

 - Punishment.
 - Extinction.
 d gain. (continous login bonus) (good Dorprate in consumables items)

+## Drive

+- (ciekawosc?)

+Drive, in psychology, an urgent basic need pressing for satisfaction, usually rooted in some physiological tension, deficiency, or imbalance (e.g., hunger and thirst) and impelling the organism to action.

 ### Continuous Reinforcement
 All responses are reinforced